miles52100/notes/technology_notes/ssh.md

 3. Options defined in `/etc/ssh/ssh_config`

-Taking the example config above, if we want use all the options for Host dev, but want to user to be root instead of john, use `ssh -o "User=root" dev`
+Taking the example config above, if we want to use all the options for Host dev, but want to user to be root instead of john, use `ssh -o "User=root" dev`

 The `-F <alternative-config-file>` option cna be used for per-user config files